 Example.
 You are a member of an investment club that is formed solely to invest in securities.
 The club is treated as a partnership.
 The partnership's income is solely from taxable dividends, interest, and gains from sales of securities.
 In this case, you can deduct your share of the partnership's operating expenses as miscellaneous itemized deductions subject to the 2% limit.
 However, if the investment club partnership has investments that also produce nontaxable income, you cannot deduct your share of the partnership's expenses that produce the nontaxable income.
-You should receive a copy of Schedule K-1 (Form 1065), Partner's Share of Income, Credits, Deductions.
-Etc.
+You should receive a copy of Schedule K-1 (Form 1065).